The Perfect Weekend Getaway in Paso Robles, California

 Hotels, wineries, restaurants, and things to do—this travel guide this beautiful part of Central California has you covered.

-I’ve lived in California for over a decade, but it took me a few years to finally explore Paso Robles and the surrounding area.
+I’ve lived in California for over a decade, but it took me a few years before I finally made it to Paso Robles and the surrounding area.
 Once I did, I was hooked.
-Not only is it an easy, drivable weekend destination from San Francisco and Los Angeles (hey there, meet-me-midway getaway) but it has excellent wineries, cute, affordable boutique hotels, plus several exciting food and bar openings over the past few years.
-Paso Robles is now one of my favorite places for a weekend getaway, especially if I want to hang out in wine country the high prices of Napa, or can’t make up my mind between wine country and the coast—since Paso has a bit of both.
+Not only is it an easy, drivable weekend destination from San Francisco and Los Angeles (hey there, meet-me-midway getaway) but it has excellent wineries, affordable boutique hotels, and more than a few exciting food and bar openings over the past few years.

 Does this sound like your speed?
 Then use my travel guide to Paso Robles, California to plan your perfect getaway.